Chia Berry Bowls

 If you’re ravenous post-workout or planning a lengthy endurance session and need something more substantial, add old-fashioned or steel-cut oats.
 The added carbs will replenish glycogen stores (chia seeds alone are too low in carbs to do so).
 To make overnight oats, you need a 2:1 ratio of liquid to oats in order to get the right consistency.
-You can use 75 g oats, 30 mL of chia seeds, and 240 mL milk, plus sweetener and salt.
+You can use a 1/2 cup of oats, 2 tablespoons of chia seeds, and 1 cup of milk, plus sweetener and salt.
 (Note: This is not in addition to the ingredients below.)

 - Play with flavors.

 Because chia seeds are practically flavorless, experiment with your liquid and add-ins to punch up the flavor.
 Coconut milk and mango lend a tropical vibe.
 Nut butter complements mixed berries.
 Spices like cinnamon, nutmeg, and cloves add zero-calorie dimension.
 Seasonal fruits and different nuts will deliver a more robust range of vitamins and nutrients too, so don’t be afraid to experiment with whatever you have in your fridge and pantry.

 If you don’t like maple syrup, try other natural sweeteners like Medjool dates (the dried fruit has satiating fiber, and you can blitz them in a blender to make a paste or syrup), coconut sugar, or honey, which packs antioxidants and prebiotics that nourish the good bacteria in your gut.

 Prep Time: 2 hours, 5 minutes

 Total Time: 2 hours, 5 minutes